neilhewitt/NanoMessenger/README.md

 #### Disposing the Messenger

 The Messenger uses several threads to ping and send / receive messages.
 When you call Close(), these threads are **not** terminated.
-Messenger implements IDisposable and you should either use the using() pattern or call Dispose() manually when you are done with a Messenger object.
+Messenger implements IDisposable and you should either use the using() pattern or call Dispose() when you are done with a Messenger object.

-There is a finalizer which will call Dispose() if you forget to, but this only runs when the object is GCd and depending on your application this might not happen for a while, it might keep your application open in the background.
+There is a finalizer which will call Dispose() if you forget to, but this only runs when the object is GCd and depending on your application this might not happen for a while, and this might keep your application open in the background.
 So DON'T FORGET TO DISPOSE!

 ## Sample code